 “The series of paintings ‘ Mahí ’ which I began in 2016 is inspired by the attributes of ancient symbolism which lies hidden in the stillness of nature.
 My mothers Saami bloodline, the indigenous people of Lapland (from the Northern Swedish area), speak to me in a non-verbal, visual language.
 My fathers’ bloodline, the Celtic Warriors, call me to sit in quiet stillness, here in the rugged, windy, west of Ireland.
 Connection to ‘Mahí’ or Mother Divine is the intended focus, process, and outcome, of my broader studies and work combined.”

 Email: email@example.com / Instagram/FB: #artannao

-Anna has recently self-published her first book: ‘Mindfulness in the Raja Sutras’, A simple guide to understanding the mind during meditation practice.
+Anna also enjoys writing poetry and has recently self-published her first book: ‘Mindfulness in the Raja Sutras’, A simple guide to understanding the mind during meditation practice.
 It is available to order on Amazon in printed form, and very soon on kindle.
 She has taken the Yoga Sutras of Patanjali and applied the view-point of a mindfulness instructor and westerner in her interpretations.
 Anna has admired and studied these essential yoga philosophies for over forty years.
 The book is aptly illustrated with her own visual work throughout.
 Also included, are some breath-taking colourful photographs which capture the essence of the many pilgrimages she ventured into the Himalayas of Northern India.